 UK unemployment for April was at its lowest level since November 2005 and earnings growth was up 2.0% including bonuses.

 Despite risks to economic growth, there are positives to be highlighted.
-Valuations have reverted back from high multiples and for the long term investor gaining a dividend yield well above the ten year UK bond yield of 0.8% and a comparable income to the FTSE 350 dividend yield of 4.5% is starting to look attractive.
+Valuations have reverted back from high multiples and for the long term investor gaining a dividend yield well above the ten year UK bond yield of 0.8% and a comparable income to the UK top 350 dividend yield of 4.5% is starting to look attractive.
 Capital value could be under pressure in the short term, following Brexit and the fall in sterling; margins could be under pressure due to higher import costs.
-Compared to the FTSE 350 (P/E 15.7x), (P/E: a ratio for valuing a company that measures its current share price relative to its per-share earnings) valuations more appropriately reflect economic slowdown concerns and structural changes to the industry in relation to the balance of high street and internet sales.
+Compared to the UK top 350 (P/E 15.7x), (P/E: a ratio for valuing a company that measures its current share price relative to its per-share earnings) valuations more appropriately reflect economic slowdown concerns and structural changes to the industry in relation to the balance of high street and internet sales.
 Incidentally, forward price to earnings on high street retailers is 12.0x for next year, whereas the sector as a whole is 14.9x.
 This would suggest investors should take a balanced view of prospects for growth and reasonable valuation.